Sewer mains and sewerage services

 Customer Service Standards

 Every two years, Council adopts Customer Service Standards for Sewerage Services.
 These define the level of service Council aims to supply to its sewerage customers.
-Customer Service Standards for Sewerage Services for 2016 - 2018 were adopted at the April 2016 Council meeting.
+Customer Service Standards for Sewerage Services for 2016 - 2018 (PDF 129KB) were adopted at the April 2016 Council meeting.